seven days and six nights in the Pearl of the Caribbean

 - As you stroll through the historic cobblestone streets of Old Havana you will experience the sensations Ernest Hemingway felt and those of the colonialists’ centuries earlier.

-- Lunch at Mojito Mojito, great Cuban food and just off of Plaza Vieja in Old Havana.
-You will enjoy a wonderful meal and friendly staff.
+- Lunch at Mojito Mojito private restaurant, great Cuban food and just off of Plaza Vieja in Old Havana.
+You will enjoy a wonderful meal, live music and friendly staff.
 (Included)

-- Time to shop for souvenirs at Centro Cultural Antiguos Almacenes de Depósito San José, a giant craft market offering some of the most iconic objects of Havana: garish-colored paintings by local artists, guayaberas (short-sleeve, open-neck Cuban shirts), sculptures, leather, jewelry, and various trinkets & gadgets bearing the image of Che Guevara.
-The souvenirs are high quality, which is why you will see as many locals as tourists among the shoppers.
-The metal-framed structure itself, an old, fully renovated maritime warehouse, very retro and Art Deco, is worth the visit alone.
+- Time to shop for souvenirs at Centro Cultural Antiguos Almacenes de Depósito San José, a large crafts market housed in renovated maritime warehouse.
+Offerings are garish-colored paintings by local artists, guayaberas (short-sleeve, open-neck Cuban shirts), sculptures, leather goods, jewelry and various trinkets & gadgets bearing the image of Che Guevara.
+The metal-framed structure is retro and Art Deco.
 (Included)

 - Return to hotel.

 - Dinner (Not included).
-Evening is free to return to the vibrant plazas of Old Havana.
-Enjoy street music, dancing and the island experience.
-Visit one of the many cafes within easy walking distance of your hotel for a snack or dinner.
+This is a perfect evening to explore Cuba’s famed paladares or visit one of the many cafes within easy walking distance of your hotel and support a Cuban family business.

-Day 3 – Monday :: Valley of magnificent mogotes and richest agriculture land in the nation, cigar factory and meals in country-side paladares
+Day 3 – Monday :: Valley of magnificent mogotes and the richest agriculture land in the nation, cigar factory and meal in country-side paladar

 - Breakfast in hotel.
 (Included)